xLightsSequencer/xLights/README.txt

                     submodel layers on the grid 2016.52  Nov 09, 2016
-   -- bug (dkulp)   Allow using @ModelName:# for individual strands where ModelName is the current model -- bug (keithsw) Fix picture effect image scaling -- bug (keithsw) Set default FPP user to fpp instead of pi -- bug (dkulp)   Fix crash if node effects are on nodes that don't exist -- bug (dkulp)   Fix crash on scheduler page on OSX due to obsolete code -- enh (jwylie)  changed minute : second counter to accept prepended and appended text
+   -- bug (dkulp)   Allow using @ModelName:# for individual strands where ModelName is the current model -- bug (keith)   Fix picture effect image scaling -- bug (keith)   Set default FPP user to fpp instead of pi -- bug (dkulp)   Fix crash if node effects are on nodes that don't exist -- bug (dkulp)   Fix crash on scheduler page on OSX due to obsolete code -- enh (jwylie)  changed minute : second counter to accept prepended and appended text